yc702/Randomized-Phase-II-Selection-Design-with-Order-Constrained-Strata/README.md

         + This code contains the key functions estimating E-constrained MLE for binomial outcome.

     * surv_helper.R
-        + This code contains the key functions estimating E-constrained MLE for survival outcome.
+        + This code contains the key functions estimating E-constrained NPMLE for survival outcome.

     * sim_code.R
         + This code contains code for simulation and case studies.

-    * sim_table.R
+    * surv_likelihood.R
-        + This code contains code for simulation tables.
+        + This code contains helper functions for constrained NPMLE pointwise survival estimation.

-    * helper_table.R
+    * sim_table_helper.R
-        + This code contains the key functions for simulation table parallel computaion.
+        + This code contains the helper functions for simulation table parallel computation.

 2. **fig folder**
     * This part contains the figures in the paper.